 - Improved pregnancies

 One of the more common myths about chiropractic care is that seniors are considered too old and frail to benefit from it.
-In reality the opposite is true.
-Older patients who undergo spinal manipulation have reported many significant quality of life improvements.
+In reality, the opposite is true.
+Older patients who undergo spinal manipulation have reported many important quality of life improvements.

 Chiropractic has come a long way since its beginnings.
-Due to its success in treating back and neck problems and as a consequence of changing approaches and recent research, chiropractic has become more accepted and is currently considered by many to be a piece of mainstream Western medicine.
-Actually, many hospitals finally have chiropractors on staff.
-Chiropractors have also been recognized by the court system as expert witnesses inside their field.
+Due to its success in treating back and neck problems and changing approaches and recent research, chiropractic has become more accepted.
+It is currently considered by many to be a piece of mainstream Western medicine.
+Many hospitals finally have chiropractors on staff.
+The court system recognizes chiropractors as expert witnesses inside their field.

 With A Chiropractor, Life Is Better

-In order to Live, you must Move.
-In order to Love, you must Move.
-In order to Matter, you must Move Freely as God Intended...
+To Live, you must Move.
+To Love, you must Move.
+To Matter, you must Move as God Intended.

 Dr. Alex Jimenez D.C.,C.C.S.T